 Canon Sarah Snyder

-has been awarded an Honorary Fellowship from the University of Cumbria in recognition of her lifelong and outstanding work to promote faith-based reconciliation.
+In recognition of her lifelong and outstanding work to promote faith-based reconciliation (awarded July 2019).

-Has been awarded an Honorary Fellowship from the University of Cumbria in recognition of his lifelong and outstanding service to agricultural education and land management.
+In recognition of his lifelong and outstanding service to agricultural education and land management (November 2019)

 Alan Bowe has dedicated his entire working life to agriculture and land management.
 A Cumbrian born and bred he began his land agency career in 1963 as an articled pupil and assistant to a firm of chartered surveyors in Northumberland, qualifying in 1968.
 Moving to a Keswick based firm in 1978 as a senior assistant coincided with Alan becoming a Fellow of the Central Association of Agricultural Valuers.
 Ten years later he established his own company and grew a significant client-base before amalgamating with Carlisle based land agents, Harrison & Hetherington in 1999, immediately becoming a director.
 Between 2006 and 2013 Alan was the non-executive chairman of the H&H Group and remains a consultant of the H&H Land and Estates Agents to this day.
 During his career Alan has represented many farmers, landowners and tenants in Cumbria and beyond on a range of issues from tenancies to milk quotas; and land issues to succession planning.
 He is renowned throughout the country for his wealth of knowledge on many agricultural and land maters particularly relating to Cumbria and the Lake District.
 In 2015 Alan was awarded the Blamire Medal for outstanding services to agriculture and in 2017 was made an Associate of the Royal Agricultural Societies.
 In addition to his consultancy work, Alan is actively engaged in numerous educational and charitable activities.
 He is a warden at St Bega’s and St John’s churches in Bassenthwaite and trustee for several family trusts and individuals on agricultural matters.